JUAS-tutorials/xsuite-installation/README.md

     - At the end of installation, say `yes` to the automatic initialization of the shell with conda
 - Close the terminal and reopen it to make the change effective
 - Install commonly used packages, jupyter and xsuite
-  - `conda install numpy scipy matplotlib pandas ipython pytest`
+  - `pip install numpy scipy matplotlib pandas ipython pytest`
-  - `conda install jupyter ipympl`
+  - `pip install jupyter ipympl`
+  - `pip install cpymad` to load and manipulate MAD-X lattices (optional)
   - `pip install xsuite`

 ### 2. Test your installation